Ryan82924/Repository/README.md

 For the CSS section I learned a lot about using styling to make HTML components pretty.
 I learned that there are certain subtle differences that can give you the results you need.
 Like setting height to 100vh expands the height to fill screen while setting it to 100% doesn't.
 (Which I guess makes sense since vh = view height) I also learned a lot about CSS components and using them to get results on the HTMl components that look good.

 For the React Part 1 I learned about using nav links to set up routing as a single page application.
-I also learned about establishing each HTML component as a React componen.
+I also learned about establishing each HTML component as a React component I also learned a lot about modularization as well.

+For React Part 2 I learned a lot about the syntax requirements (syntax errors/debugging took the most amount of time).
+(Unfinished)
 -->